ArctosDB/documentation-wiki/_documentation/locality.markdown

  refers to the source(s) of the coordinates and not to the source of the error.
-Coordinates may be original data collected with the specimen, or they may be provided by after-the-fact georeferencing efforts.
+Coordinates may be original data collected with the cataloged item, or they may be provided by after-the-fact georeferencing efforts.
 In the latter situation, data in Source(s) should be specific enough to allow anyone in the future to use the same resources to validate the coordinates, or to georeference the same